flschr/micro-masonry-plus/README.md

 - Adjustable **column counts** for desktop, tablet, and mobile breakpoints
 - Optional **layout mode** to choose column-first or row-first arrangement
 - Focuses on regular blog posts so bookshelf and static pages stay out of the grid
-- Lightweight lazy loading with graceful loading and error states
+- Lightweight lazy loading with graceful placeholders and scroll-aware eager loading for the first rows
 - Pure CSS/JS solution that respects your existing Micro.blog theme
-- Automatically reuses a site’s `render-image.html` partial (if present) and falls back to Micro.blog CDN sizes for everyone else
+- Built-in responsive `srcset` generation for local assets and Micro.blog-hosted uploads

 ![](docs/example.jpg)